Terrorism in Italy: Anarchist terrorism

 Toward the end of the 1990s and for all the 2000s, a permanent subversive activity related to insurgency anarchist terrorism has been carried out.
 Those anarchist terrorist actions were characterized by the usage of explosives.
-The FAI (Anarchic Informal Federation), was the organization that claimed most part of those attacks.
+The Informal Anarchist Federation (FAI), was the organization that claimed most part of those attacks.

 An anarchic organization known as "Solidarietà Internazionale" led a series of attacks from 1998 to 2000 in Milan.
-In summer 1998 several letter-bombs were send to different politicians, journalists, magistrates and police officers, subsequently the death of the anarchist Maria Soledad Rosas and Edoardo Massari.
-These activists, known as "Sun and Flash", died by suicide in a detention facility where they were imprisoned for eco-terrorism.
+In the summer of 1998 several letter bombs were sent to different politicians, journalists, magistrates and police officers, following the death of the anarchists Maria Soledad Rosas and Edoardo Massari.
+These activists, known as "Sun and Flash", died by suicide in a detention facility where they were falsely imprisoned for eco-terrorism.
 It was later discovered that the charge that accused them of being responsible of these actions, was a jurisdictional stunt.

 In October 1998 an attack took place in the police station.
 In Summer 1999 two bombs were found, but for a fluke they did not burst.
 The foiled attack was claimed by "Solidarietà Internazionale".
 On 28 June 2000; incendiary bottles were thrown in Sant'Ambrogio basilica by the members of the same group, during the ceremony for the penitentiary police, but they did not explode.

 In September 2001 the investigations of 14 different inter-regional prosecutors, led to a maxi raid at national level, that investigated about 60 people linked to the organization and charged with "criminal conspiracy with intent to commit a terrorist attacks and a subversion of democracy".
 The group had several contacts with subversive associations in Greek and England, and their aim was the fight for anarchic prisoners in Spain who were under strict regime prison.

 On 1 December 2000 a worker noticed a bag hidden between the fourth and the third steeple of Milan's dome.
 The bomb was defused but it was programmed to explode at 3 a.m. of the following night, loaded with more than one kg of explosive.